nasa/cumulus/README.md

 ## Installation

 This is for installation for Cumulus development.
-See the [Cumulus deployment instructions](https://nasa.github.io/cumulus/docs/deployment/deployment-readme) for instructions on deploying the released Cumulus packages.
+See the [Cumulus deployment section](https://nasa.github.io/cumulus/docs/deployment/deployment-readme) for instructions on deploying the released Cumulus packages.

 ### Prerequisites

 - [NVM](https://github.com/creationix/nvm) and node version 14.19.1
 - [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
-- BASH
+- Bash
-- Docker (only required for testing)
+- [Docker](https://www.docker.com/) (only required for testing)
 - docker-compose (only required for testing `pip install docker-compose`)
 - Python 3.6+
 - [pipenv](https://pypi.org/project/pipenv/)

+> You may use `brew` to install the prerequisites.
+Visit [Homebrew documentation](https://brew.sh/) for guidance.

 Install the correct node version: